Advice to the public

 Agreeing to buy or rent a property

 Once you have agreed to buy or rent a property by concluding missives or signing a tenancy agreement, you have entered into a legal agreement and a moving date will be set.
-We encourage all parties to be as flexible as possible over this period and be prepared to delay actual moves if needed, for example if someone is shielding, becomes ill with COVID-19 during the moving process or has to self-isolate.
+We encourage all parties to be as flexible as possible over this period and be prepared to delay actual moves if needed, for example if someone is at high clinical risk, becomes ill with COVID-19 during the moving process or has to self-isolate.
 You should not expect to move into any home where people are ill or self-isolating, or before it has been properly cleaned.

 - when buying a home you and your solicitor should discuss the possible impact of COVID-19 on any contract and, where needed, your solicitor will be able to advise you and help make such contract as flexible as possible to accommodate these risks.